 JEE Advanced 2016 Analysis – Physics

 The Physics section had a blend of easy, medium and difficult level questions.
 The questions in Physics paper 1 were fairly easy but the second paper showed an unpredictable pattern.
 Paper 1 was simple with respect to the paper 2.
-Questions involved many tedious calculations, as well as standard of the question, was also very high.
+Questions involved many tedious calculations, as well as the standard of the question, was also very high.
 So, it can be said it was difficult to score in Physics.
 The following graph presents a clear analysis of the weightage given to every topic and the level of difficulty of JEE 2016 Advanced paper:

 JEE Advanced 2016 Analysis – Chemistry

 Chemistry was relatively easier in comparison to Physics and Mathematics for the year 2016.
 The level of most of the questions was medium.
-Few questions were tricky, but students who were strong with fundamentals could easily solve the questions in Chemistry section.
+Few questions were tricky, but students who were strong with fundamentals could easily solve the questions in the Chemistry section.
 It can be inferred that whosoever will have a good grasp in the concepts of Chemistry, will score well.
-The following graph presents a clear analysis of weightage given to every topic and the level of difficulty of Chemistry section in JEE 2016 Advanced paper:
+The following graph presents a clear analysis of weightage given to every topic and the level of difficulty of the Chemistry section in JEE 2016 Advanced paper:

 JEE Advanced 2016 Analysis – Mathematics

-Regarding the level of difficulty, Mathematics and Physics were necks to neck.
+Regarding the level of difficulty, Mathematics and Physics were necks to necks.
 Mathematics appeared to be a little bit lengthy rather than difficult.
 So, here shortcuts came into the play.
 Candidates who knew shortcuts for solving various problems would have been able to solve the problems much easier.
 Solving problems through shortcuts would have also resulted in attempting more number of questions.
-The following graph presents a clear analysis of the weightage given to every topic and the level of difficulty of Chemistry section in JEE 2016 Advanced paper:
+The following graph presents a clear analysis of the weightage given to every topic and the level of difficulty of the Chemistry section in JEE 2016 Advanced paper:

 This was the paper analysis for JEE Advanced 2016.
-Paper analysis helps the student to get an insight of the paper and prepare well for the future examination.
+Paper analysis helps the student to get an insight into the paper and prepare well for the future examination.
 It is advisable for the JEE Advanced 2017 aspirants to go through the paper analysis for better performance in the examination.

-Table given below shows the subject wise analysis of question paper (Both the papers: Paper 1 and 2):
+The table given below shows the subject wise analysis of question paper (Both the papers: Paper 1 and 2):

 |Subject||Paper||Section 1||Section 2||Section 3|